LifHoshi/tp/docs/UserGuide.md

 ##### Possible Failures:

 - The [_Index of person_](#glossary) must be within range.
 For example, it must be greater than 0, and smaller than the length of the currently displayed list of people.
 This is because the [_Index of person_](#glossary) will be used to indicate which person to operate the command on.
-- If the CCA is `nil` (for instance, the command you ran is `assign 1 r/nil`), the command will error out.
+- If the Role is `nil` (for instance, the command you ran is `assign 1 r/nil`), the command will error out.

 <box type="tip"><md>
 **Tip**: If you intend to remove all roles for a person, try running `edit <index of person> r/nil`, (see the [`edit` command](#editing-a-person-edit)).